Pushbacks in the Aegean are a form of torture

 Nevertheless, political and procedural barriers prevent the prosecution of acts of torture associated with Greece’ pushback policy in domestic courts.
 However, the Legal Centre Lesvos is convinced that criminal investigations – both domestic and international – of unlawful conduct carried out by State agents in connection with violent collective expulsions, or pushbacks from Greece to Turkey would significantly contribute to the efforts to bring an end to the illegal and systemic practice of pushbacks, which amount to Crimes against Humanity.

-Legal Centre Lesvos’ full submission to the Special Rapporteur can be read in the link below.LCL-submission-to-UN-Special-Rapporteur-on-Torture
+Legal Centre Lesvos’ full submission to the Special Rapporteur can be read here.LCL-submission-to-UN-Special-Rapporteur-on-Torture